cleentfaar/CleentfaarCIBundle/README.md

 # Coming soon

 + Detailed panel views of each service in the debug page to indicate results from tests directly through use of the API's and graphs
++ More configuration options, especially to authenticate with the different API's for more detailed results
-+ Your idea here
++ Your idea here!

+## Summary

 In the near future I would like to integrate these services into the actual panels that are used on the detail page (page you see when you click on other toolbar items).

 I'm thinking of using the API's made for both Travis and Scrutinizer to display some quick graphs and some testing results, all directly accessible under your favorite toolbar!